A converse to a theorem of Gauss on Gauss sums: Introduction

 \end{theorem}

 In other words, the behavior of a character (mod $p$) is completely determined by its autocorrelations.
-This result was motivated by a question of Harvey Cohn from the 1990s, which asked whether this happens more generally.
+This result was motivated by a question of Harvey Cohn from the 1990s, who asked whether this happens more generally.
 It turns out that the natural analogue of Kurlberg's result in other finite fields fails to hold, as demonstrated by Choi and Siu; for any odd $p$ and any $k \geq 2$, Theorem 3 of \cite{ChoiSiu00} produces a non-character $f : \F_{p^k}^\times \to \{\pm 1\}$ that satisfies the analogous autocorrelation condition.

-Very recently, Benoist \cite{Beno24} used tools from symplectic geometry to demonstrate that the roots of unity assumption in Kurlberg's theorem is necessary.
+In the next section, we shall make crucial use of Kurlberg's theorem \ref{thm:Kurlberg} (with the additional restriction that $p \nmid n$) to prove Theorem \ref{thm:FourierCoeff}.
+Indeed, Theorem \ref{thm:FourierCoeff} is equivalent to this restricted version of Kurlberg's result.
+To see this, suppose $f : \F_p \to \C$ satisfies $f(0) = 0$ and $f(1) = 1$, and that its image consists of $n^\text{th}$ roots of unity with $p \nmid n$.
+If

+then expanding $|\tau(f)|^2$ as a double sum, re-indexing, and plugging in the above autocorrelation identity yields $|\tau(f)|^2 = p$, whence (by Theorem \ref{thm:FourierCoeff}) $f$ must be a nontrivial character.